Our Governors

 Declaration of Eligibility to Serve as a Parent Governor

-The Chair of the governing body is Rachel Allaway & Claire Parker.
+The full name of the Co-Chairs of the governing body are Rachel Allaway & Claire Parker.

-The Chair of the Resources Committee is Claire Parker.
+The full name of the Chair of the Resources Committee is Claire Parker.

-The Chair of the Curriculum committee is Rebecca Petronzi.
+The full name of the Chair of the Curriculum committee is Rebecca Petronzi.

 We do not currently have any associate members.